 Bdr.
 Edwin Ellis (1891 – 1916)

-Of all the stories concerning the inhabitants Platt during the Great War, that of Daisy Ellis counts as one of the more tragic, having lost her husband, two brothers and a brother-in-law over the course of the entire conflict.
-She was one of 16 children born to Robert Ellis, a farm labourer from Goudhurst, and his wife Margaret Ann King.
-Sadly, seven of the Ellis children died young, with Daisy being the eldest daughter.
-Like her husband, Alfred ‘Len’ Parris, Daisy’s brothers James and Edwin both served as regulars in the pre-war British Army, with Edwin being the youngest, but the first to enlist in Maidstone during 1907, aged just 16.
+Of all the stories concerning the inhabitants Platt during the Great War, that of Daisy Ellis counts as one of the more tragic having lost her husband, two brothers and a brother-in-law over the course of the entire conflict.
+She was one of 16 children of Robert Ellis, a farm labourer from Goudhurst, and his wife, Margaret Ann King though sadly, seven of these never lived beyond childhood.
+Like her husband, Alfred ‘Len’ Parris, Daisy’s brothers James and Edwin both served as regulars in the pre-war British Army, with Edwin being the younger of the two, but the first to enlist.

-During December, the 11th provided artillery support to the Indian Corps at the Battle of Givenchy, however at some point Edwin was sent sick back to the UK and admitted to the Royal Herbert Hospital in Woolwich, so may not have been involved in this battle.
-He was eventually discharged from Woolwich and sent to recuperate at the Netley Hospital in Southampton.
-According to the family, both Edwin and his older brother James were in the hospital at the same time.
+During December, the brigade provided artillery support to the Indian Corps at the Battle of Givenchy, however at some point Edwin was sent sick back to the UK and admitted to the Royal Herbert Hospital in Woolwich, so may not have been present at this battle.
+He was eventually discharged and sent to recuperate at the Netley Hospital in Southampton where, according to his family, older brother James was also undergoing treatment at the same time.

-61231 A/Bdr.
-Edwin Ellis returned to France in May 1915, perhaps in time for the attack at Aubers Ridge on the 9th, and Festubert later in the month.
-In September he might have been part of the battle at Loos, where he would have witnessed the British gas attack being blown back onto their own lines.
-On 5 December 1915 Edwin was admitted to No.2 General Hospital in Le Havre but discharged back to duty in the next day.
+Edwin returned to France in May 1915, perhaps in time for the attack at Aubers Ridge on the 9th, and Festubert later in the month.
+In September he was probably in action at the battle at Loos and may have witnessed the British gas attack being blown back onto their lines.
+On 5 December 1915, Edwin was admitted to No.2 General Hospital in Le Havre but discharged back to duty in the next day.